mendoza256/frontend-mentor-tipcalculator/README.md

 There's a youtube tutorial doing this challenge, I looked at it for the most parts of the JS code, as I never did JS on a website before.
 It felt a bit like cheating, but I still learned a lot on how to apply JS to web pages.

-## Author

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**